Stage 3 – Tribunal Decision

 Additionally, at the conclusion of a case in Stage 3 – Tribunal Decision, the assigned CAT Member will issue a Decision, which will be posted on the CAT website.
 That Decision will include information about the evidence and arguments made by the Users during the hearing.

-The CAT can, however, take steps, give directions or issue orders to protect the confidentiality of personal information, and/or restrict public access to adjudicative records and / or decisions, in accordance with Rule 19 of the CAT’s Rules of Practice.
+The CAT can, however, take steps, give directions or issue orders to protect the confidentiality of personal information, and/or restrict public access to adjudicative records and / or decisions, in accordance with the CAT’s Rules of Practice.
 The CAT can do so on its own initiative or on request.

 For more information, you can access the CAT Confidentiality User Guide on the CAT’s Rules, Policies and Guides webpage.